TinTinWinata/flink-linking-alert-poc/README.md

 The main Flink job that orchestrates the streaming pipeline:
 - Configures RabbitMQ connection
 - Sets up the data stream with keying by `vehicleId`
-- Applies duplicate detection logic
+- Applies duplicate alert logic
 - Sends results to HTTP sink

 ### 2. **VehicleDuplicateDetector**